 This influence leads to the generation of

-reflexes in the spinal cord, such as the immediately obvious knee jerk but also
+reflexes in the spinal cord, such as the immediately obvious knee jerk reaction but also

-including key functions such as the maintenance of posture or the proper function
+including key functions such as the posture maintenance and proper digestive system function..

 The main regulator of muscle tone is the